-When this reporter visited in late October cows with autumn born calves were fed bales of hay cut in July, when Fescue dominated.
+When The Land visited in late October, cows with autumn born calves were being fed bales of hay cut in July, when fescue dominated.
 When calves grow older than two months Giuseppe feeds them bales with more clover concentration and therefor more protein which kicks daily weight gain into higher gear.

 Summers are dry in this region – last year particularly so.
 Fortunately paddocks are flood irrigated with Po River water delivered in canals that date back, in places, to the 1300s.
 Landholders share the resource, for an annual fee of 3000 Euros, damning their sections of channel for 30 hours every 15 days, allowing the water to flow across paddocks.